-AVERAGEIF(values to test, criterion [, range of values ])
+AVERAGEIF(values\to\test, criterion [, range\of\values ])

-Argument Data Type Description values_to test RDF term The literal, URI, or blank node value that defines the values to test against the criteria. criterion RDF term The literal, URI, or blank node value that defines the condition to test values against.
+Argument Туре Description values_to test RDF term The literal, URI, or blank node value that defines the values to test against the criteria. criterion RDF term The literal, URI, or blank node value that defines the condition to test values against. range_of values numeric An optional number that defines the range of values to average.
+When omitted, values_to_test is used.